Summer Awareness Meditation Retreat with Dr. Kumar, August 2018

 Ampleforth is set in a beautiful, tranquil valley on the edge of the North York Moors National Park, yet it is only 20 miles to the main line train station at York and within easy reach of Manchester, Leeds and Teeside airports.
 Trains from London King’s Cross take less than 2 hours.
 For detailed directions by road, rail and air, including a list of local taxi companies please visit www.visitors.ampleforth.org.uk/directions

-The course starts on Monday 13th August and finishes on Friday 24th August 2018.
+The course starts on Monday 13th August at 1pm and finishes on Friday 24th August 2018 at 1.30pm.
 Exact start and end times on these dates will be provided nearer the course commencement.

 Thee course fees covers 11 nights from Monday 13th August to Friday 24th August 2018.
-If you would like to book extra nights before or after the course please let us know by emailing firstname.lastname@example.org.
-There is an additional cost for an extra nights stay before the course starts on Sunday 12th August 2018.
+If you would like to book extra nights before the course on Sunday 12th August please let us know by emailing firstname.lastname@example.org.
+There is an additional cost for an extra nights stay payable to Traditional Yoga before the course starts.

 Please be advised that room allocations are subject to availability.
 We will endeavour in all cases to accommodate everyone with their chosen option.
 However, we have a limited supply of single & twin rooms and therefore we reserve the right to offer attendees a room type that may not be their first choice.